Table Of Contents

 Thuy Son or Marble of Water is also called Tam Thai mountain because there are 3 peaks located on three floors like the three stars of Tam Thai.
 In the 5 mountains, Thuy Son is the most beautiful and largest mountain that many tourists choose to visit and explore.
 To reach the top of the mountain, you can choose to climb over a hundred steps.
 Another way is to take an elevator with a transparent glass chamber with a two-way ticket of 40,000 VND.

-Coming here not only to admire the beautiful panoramic city of Da Nang from above but also you can visit many beautiful temples and caves.
+Come here not only to admire the beautiful panoramic city of Da Nang from above but also you can visit many beautiful temples and caves.

 4.2.
 Linh Ung Pagoda